 Mekkapat: name of a black shiny metal alloy that emits green glittering reflections like the wings of a bupestris beetle (picture).
 It is made by cooking lead and copper together, and adding sulphur (this is the short recipe).
 Amulets made with this metal are known as pra-mekkapat.

-Rukkatewada: a spirit that lives about the trees.
+Rukkatewada: a spirit that dwells in the trees.

 These spirits are supposed to be gandharvas (see that word).
 The inhabitants of the first Heaven, the closest to our world, are able to travel to and fro between the two places.